ballerina-platform/module-ballerinax-twilio/twilio/Package.md

 # Package Overview

-This package provides a Ballerina API for the Twilio REST API.
-It provides the ability to send SMS, make voice calls, send OTP via SMS or call, verify OTP, etc.
+The Twilio connector allows you to send SMS, send voice message and send OTP messages through the Twilio REST API.
+It handles basic authentication.
+You can also send user secrets via SMS or voice message, verify OTP, add user, delete user using the connector.

 **Basic Operations**